 After enjoying a fantastic meal, jumping along to a Junkanoo and getting a Bahamas SIM card we left Governor’s Harbor and made our way to the next destination – Cape Eleuthera Marina.
 We were all excited about swimming with pigs in the Bahamas.
 When planning our passage we initially wanted to sail straight to Pig Beach in Exuma but the distance was too far.
 We always plan our trips so that we enter a mooring during daylight.

-Instead of making the 12 hour sail to Pig Beach we made a pit stop enjoying a night’s stay at the beautiful Cape Eleuthera Marina.
-When we arrived a kind attendant helped us tie up the boat on the end of a T-dock.
-We all got of and were blown away with the beauty of the area.
+Instead of making the 12-hour sail to Pig Beach we made a pit stop enjoying a night’s stay at the beautiful Cape Eleuthera Marina.
+When we arrived a kind attendant helped us tie up the boat at the end of a T-dock.
+We all got off and were blown away with the beauty of the area.
 (Read more below the video…)

 Swimming With Pigs in the Bahamas